 What is Fusion Country?

 Fusion Country is a blog dedicated to covering a sub-genre of country music by the same name.
-Fusion country the sub-genre is a stylistic blend of the sounds of traditional country music with the sounds of other genres of music to create a new type of music.
+Fusion country (encompassing multiple sub-genres of country) is a stylistic blend of the sounds of traditional country music with the sounds of other genres of music to create a new type of music.
 It does not follow the rules or conform to a box.
 It’s country at it’s soul, but with a fresh look and approach.
-Gone are the old rules that constrain too many artists.
+It’s something that has always existed in country music and needs proper coverage, from the past into the future.

 So Why Fusion Country?